pmem/pmdk/README.md

 ><sup>4</sup> The pkg version of ncurses is required for proper operation; the base version included in FreeBSD is not sufficient.

 ## Building PMDK on Linux or FreeBSD

+> NOTICE:
+Support for FreeBSD is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.

 To build from source, clone this tree:
 ```